What Does RAM Do for Gaming | In Depth Guide 2023

 DDR generation and clock cycle are interrelated.
 For example, you won’t see speed numbers in the old DDR2.
 Because of this, as long as it complies with current standards, you will know that you will have RAM that will work at a decent speed.

-Speed of Clock
+Speed Of Clock

 If you combine RAM with different watch cycles, everything will run at a lower frequency.
 The motherboard may also limit the available speed.